Please scroll down accordingly.

 Isolate a part of the object or a detail, select your viewpoint carefully,

-and make it unusual, fill the frame, and decide how to frame the picture most effectively, and allow yourself to be subjective and confident of your own personal and distinctive style.
+and make it unusual, fill the frame, and decide how to frame the picture (with the viewfinder) most effectively, and allow yourself to be subjective and confident of your own personal and distinctive style.

 You can train your vision by looking through the viewfinder often, or even through a little frame, like many artists do.